Gabrielnero000/PBR-Playground/README.md

  \end{bmatrix} = O - v_1
 $$

-The Wald's algorithim project the triangle in a 2D plane (the $XY$ plane, for example) to do all calculations in 2D.
-So, similar to Möller algorithim, it solves
+The Wald's algorithm project the triangle in a 2D plane (the $XY$ plane, for example) to do all calculations in 2D.
+So, similar to Möller algorithm, it solves
 $$
 H' = \alpha v_1' + \beta v_2' + \gamma v_3'
 $$